chinmay23/Logs-Analysis/README.md

 Run the python code using: python news.py

-The output is displayed on the terminal
+The output is displayed on the terminal.